tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/Android SDK/快速入门_intl.md

 1. Android 2.2 or above is supported by the SDK.
 2. Your mobile phone must be connected to a network such as GPRS, 3G or WiFi;
 3. Some features may not function if there is no enough storage on the mobile phone;
-4. Obtain APPID, SecretId and SecretKey from [COS v5 Console].
+4. Obtain APPID, SecretId and SecretKey from COS v5 Console.

 > For more information on the definitions of SecretId, SecretKey, Bucket and other terms and how to obtain them, please see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).